johnryanzelling/johnryanzelling/README.md

 - **Shaders development**

 #### Latest Projects
 - **Generative Art**: Searching for new patterns.
-The idea for the project was to create fractals that are so infinitely deep that every image created is unique and something never seen before.
-I can generate images when I'm sleeping.
-If I find something interesting, I can explore deeper or increase the resolution.
+The idea for the project was to create fractals that every image created is unique.
+The computer generates images when left running and I'm away.
+I can browse the images later and if I see something interesting, I can explore the area deeper or increase the resolution.
 Every image can be recreated using the random seed value and the bounds of the viewport into the fractal.
 <img src="ucc_seed1.png"  width="300" height="300">
 <img src="ucc_seed2.png"  width="300" height="300">
 <img src="ucc_seed3.png"  width="300" height="300">